 OptionsHouse.
 Options House offers the lowest prices for a standard online stock trade out of the brokerages listed in this review.
 A standard stock trade only costs $4.95 and options trades that are among the best in the industry (see OptionsHouse review for more details).
 OptionsHouse was rated #1 by Barron’s in user experience.
 This is a great brokerage for investors who are concerned with cost per trade.
 While options traders may be able to find a lower average cost based on their trading habits, OptionsHouse scores points for their user interface, software, and other features, making them a solid option for investors of all types.
-OptionsHouse boasts no maintenance fees, volume requirements, monthly minimums, or additional charges for broker assisted trades.
+OptionsHouse boasts no maintenance fees, volume requirements, or monthly minimums.
 For more information or to open an account, visit: http://www.optionshouse.com/.

 ShareBuilder.
 Buy and hold is the mantra of many investors, and that is the business model employed by ShareBuilder.
 Trade prices range from as low as $1 if made with an automatic purchase plan, and as low as $6.95 for real time trades.
 Most investors will fall in the middle of this price range, with all customers being eligible for automatic trades as low as $4 each without any additional fees, minimum trade requirements, or account minimums, making ShareBuilder an ideal brokerage for methodical discount trading.
 ShareBuilder offers an educational and training center and a variety of premium features.
 ShareBuilder is now owned by Capital One, which makes it easy to link accounts.
 For more information, or to open a ShareBuilder account, visit http://www.sharebuilder.com/.

 As you can see by the above comparison chart, there is a wide range of prices and features with these brokerages, which should cover just about anyone.
 I recommend reading about how to evaluate online brokers and visiting these sites to determine which online discount brokerage is the best for your needs.
 We also have a list of prominent IRA providers.